admk/admk.github.io/_posts/2017-07-13-fpga-2017-part-1-fpgas-vs-gpus.md

 generate FPGA GEMM implementations.

-![The RTL templates Nurvitadhi *et al.* used to generate FPGA GEMM implementations.](/assets/images/nurvitadhi17.png){: #nurvitadhi17 }
+![The RTL templates Nurvitadhi *et al.* used to generate FPGA GEMM implementations.](/assets/images/nurvitadhi17.png){:
+.center-image #nurvitadhi17 }

 I believe this paper did a good job in justifying FPGAs for deep learning applications.
 However, there is an important limiting factor to look at for end users, and could be the ultimate reason why many would still consider GPUs in favor.
 This factor, which the authors from Intel didn't mention, is the cost.
 Although Stratix 10 could be 50% faster in sparse GEMM, its [development kit][stratix10-devkit] is currently priced at $8,000, which is 6.67x that of a [Titan Xp][titanxp-price].
 This places Stratix 10 at 2.06 GOP/s/$, whereas Titan Xp is at 9.07 GOP/s/$!
-Although the cost-effectiveness result favors Stratix 10 in binary neural networks (BNNs), *e.g.*, [XNOR-Net][xnor-net], BNNs still cannot match the accuracy of a standard deep neural network in tasks such as [ILSVRC][ilsvrc].
+Although the cost-effectiveness result favors Stratix 10 in binary neural networks (BNNs), *e.g.*, [XNOR-Net {% include fa.html name='fa-file-pdf-o' %}][xnor-net], BNNs still cannot match the accuracy of a standard deep neural network in tasks such as [ILSVRC][ilsvrc].
 Moreover, the high development cost of FPGA applications further exacerbates the situation.

 Personally I don't think that the low cost-effectiveness of current generation FPGAs would ultimately deter users.
 On the contrary, because we are still